HL7/ebm/input/pagecontent/index.md

 ## Resources Used in the EBMonFHIR IG

+### Evidence Resource

-The <b>[Evidence Resource](/evidence.html)</b> is the central atomic component for the Evidence-related Resources.
+The <b>[Evidence Resource](/ig/HL7/ebm/evidence.html)</b> is the central atomic component for the Evidence-related Resources.
 The <b>Evidence Resource</b> provides a machine-interpretable expression of an evidence concept including the evidence variables (e.g., population, exposures, outcomes, covariates), the statistics (the quantitative results of a study or statistical analysis), and the certainty of this evidence.

 Profiles of <b>Evidence Resource</b> include: